RTMecha/EditorManagement/README.md

 Features this mod contains:

 - New layer system that allows you to go well beyond 5 editor layers.
-- More tooltips.
+(Rather than having 5 buttons, it's a singular input field that allows you to set the layer all the way up to the integer limit)
 - Level list that can load from any directory within "application path/beatmaps" and can be sorted by different types such as level name and artist name.
-- Adds extra difficulties (Master and animation), however this might eventually be moved to a separate mod for those who don't want all the editor stuff but want the difficulties.
+Path saving and loading also works for themes and prefabs.
+- Prefabs can now be created internally rather than just externally.
 - Adds marker looping so you can loop between a set end marker and a set start marker.
-- Little reminder pops up at a set repeat time to remind you to have a break :)
+- Little reminder pops up at a set repeat time to remind you to have a break!
+(Completely optional)
 - Fixes naming of prefabs and themes, now allowing you to type in names any way you want.
-(Prefabs use to not allow spaces and themes used to require the first letter of each word to be uppercase AND didn't allow numbers or other symbols.
+(Prefabs use to not allow spaces and themes used to require the first letter of each word to be uppercase AND didn't allow numbers or other symbols)
 - Autosave changes, can now be customized at a set repeat rate and file limit.
 Autosaves now save in "level path/autosaves" rather than just "level path".
 - Last editor position (Layer, timeline scrollbar, audio time, zoom) now saves to "level path/editor.lse" and can also load from there whenever you open a level.
-(Audio time savess to "level path/level.lsb")
+(Audio time saves to "level path/level.lsb" as "timeline_pos")
 - Adds Multi Object editor with options to change the group selected objects layer, depth and more.
+(Includes syncing of objects)
+- Object Search for finding a specific object you can't find anywhere in your timeline!
+- Scroll wheeling on most input fields involving numbers.
+(Hold Shift to increase / decrease both X and Y variables if that exists.
+Hold Ctrl to increase / decrease the amount by a large sum.
+Hold Alt to do the same but with a smaller sum.)
+- Only used themes now save to level.lsb.
+(It used to save every theme to the file)
+- More tooltips.
+- Full support for other mods (EventsCore, CreativePlayers and ObjectModifiers).

 ![2023-02-16_04 27 37](https://user-images.githubusercontent.com/125487712/219107098-69ce2d9f-473a-4970-bbb3-7b10a8e0c8d8.png)